Baribrahim/OneSky/README.md

 ```
 cd backend/functionality
 ```
-When first running the application or when there are changes to requirements.txt
+When first running the application or when there are changes to requirements.txt:

 ```
 pip3 install -r requirements.txt
 ```

-Activate the virtual environment
+Activate the virtual environment:
 ```
 source venv/bin/activate
 ```
-To start the backend server,
+To start the backend server:
 ```
 python3 app.py
 ```